lucjankonopka/lucjankonopka/README.md

 ## Hi there, I'm Lucjan! 👋

 ### Here's a little bit about myself...
-I am a self-taught data engineer ⚡ and currently looking for new opportunities in this field.
-I have a keen interest in big data and I am enthusiastic about showcasing my latest projects.

 - ⚡ I'm a self-taught data engineer
   - 🤔 I'm currently looking for new opportunities in data engineering field
   - 🌱 I’m currently learning more and more about Apache frameworks